chris-sanders/chris-sanders.github.io/_posts/2018-02-02-maas-for-the-home.md

 will need to forward PXE requests to MAAS.
 Many consumer routers today will allow this as an advanced setting.

-Something that wasn't obvious at first is that containers created on MAAS managed machines _do not_ DHCP.
+Containers created on MAAS managed machines _do not_ DHCP.
 Instead they get a static IP assigned by MAAS.
-I will have to account for that when setting aside IP space, also those machines will not register with the routers DNS.
+We will have to account for that when setting aside IP space, also those machines will not register with the routers DNS.
 MAAS deployed machines will show up in both DNS servers and MAAS deployed containers will only be in the MAAS DNS Server since they do not DHCP.
+Not a problem, just something to be aware of.

-For IP space I'll be using.
+For IP space I'm be using.

 | IP / Range  | Used For |
 | ----------  | -------- |